brycekan123/Bert_finetuning_w_LoRA/README.md

 - [`google/bert_uncased_L-2_H-128_A-2`](https://huggingface.co/google/bert_uncased_L-2_H-128_A-2) — A mini BERT variant with 2 layers, 128 hidden size, 2 attention heads.
 - [`prajjwal1/bert-tiny`](https://huggingface.co/prajjwal1/bert-tiny) — One of the smallest publicly available BERT models.

-These models were intentionally chosen to explore **how much performance improvement** can be gained from **LoRA-based fine-tuning**, even when starting with minimal model capacity.
-Large models might perform well by default on AG News, but my goal was to see how far we could push these constrained models with efficient adaptation.
+These models were chosen for their efficiency on limited GPU availability and potential for strong performance.
+Rather than relying on large models that can complete AG_news tasks easily, the goal was to push smaller models as far as possible using LoRA.

 ---
 ## 🧩 What is LoRA?

-**LoRA (Low-Rank Adaptation)** is a parameter-efficient fine-tuning technique designed for large language models (LLMs).
-Instead of updating the full weight matrices during training (which is memory and compute-intensive), LoRA **freezes the original model weights** and injects **learnable low-rank matrices** into certain layers (typically attention projections like `query` and `value`).
+**LoRA (Low-Rank Adaptation)** is a parameter-efficient fine-tuning technique designed for LLMs.
+Instead of updating the full weight matrices during training, LoRA **freezes the original model weights** and injects **learnable low-rank matrices** into certain layers (typically attention projections like `query` and `value`).

 This allows fine-tuning large models with **dramatically fewer trainable parameters** and **lower GPU memory usage**.